The Electrostatic Ion Beam Trap : a mass spectrometer of infinite mass range

 The resonances illustrated on Fig.~\ref{parametric} are broad and the resolution achieved ($M/\delta M\simeq100)$ cannot compete with advanced techniques.
 However, many parameters can be optimized and all the techniques dedicated to the quadrupole mass filters could be applied to enhance the resolution.
-For instance, we have noticed that the peaks are narrower when $V_z$ is tuned or when the the radial extent of the injected beam is reduced by closing a set of upstream vertical slits.
+For instance, we have noticed that the peaks are narrower when $V_z$ is tuned or when the radial extent of the injected beam is reduced by closing a set of upstream vertical slits.
+Moreover, the unlimited mass range could be profitable to chemists for analyzing molecules and in this case the achieved resolution is enough.

-Finally, one should note that this model can be applied directly to the ConeTrap \cite{SCJ2001} and electrostatic rings \cite{mol1997,bmbt2008} since the only requirement for the radial motion to be governed by a Hill's equation is to have ions moving periodically in an electrostatic field.
-An analog method has recently been proposed with an anharmonic potential \cite{ERH2010} but the lack of theoretical treatment and the over simplified setup left the advantages of the technique undisclosed.
+The here described theoretical model can be applied directly to the ConeTrap \cite{SCJ2001} and electrostatic rings \cite{mol1997,bmbt2008} since the only requirement for the radial motion to be governed by a Hill's equation is to have ions moving periodically in an electrostatic field.
+The theoretical description and the analogy with the quadrupolar and other RF traps will well serve also the auto resonant trap (ART) community \cite{ERH2010}.

-In this work, we have shown both theoretically and experimentally that the radial motion of ions in a EIBT is ruled by Hill's equation, in the same way as quadrupole traps are.
-Using this similarity, we were able to predict stability regions, which is of the utmost importance for the use of this kind of traps.
-This formalism also allowed us to unveil some fundamental phenomena like the existence of parametric resonances when the motion is excited by a radiofrequency.
-This parallelism is easy to pursue and provides reliable tools to explore the physics of EIBT.
-Finally we propose a new technique of mass spectrometry using the EIBT, which reveals its ability to perform mass analysis over an unbound mass range.
+In conclusion, there are three major results in this work.
+First, the stability map, which is an experimental validation of the theoretical model based on Hill's equation.
+We think that we have thus provided a solid theoretical basis for future studies of this kind of traps.
+Second, we have shown that there is chaos in EIBT making it a new experimental tool to study non linear dynamics.
+Third, we have proven that parametric resonances enables to use the EIBT as a mass spectrometer and that its range in mass is not limited: ions with hugh difference in mass can be stored and analyzed simultaneously.
+Our experimental results suffer of a few artifacts, but we hope our approach will be confirmed by other users of such traps and will reveal itself as useful as the Mathieu equation for Paul trap users.

 Laboratoire Kastler Brossel is ``UMR n$^{\circ}$ 8552'' (CNRS, ENS, UPMC).
 The SIMPA ECRIS is supported by the infrastructure plan from UPMC.
 These experiments are supported by grant number \emph{ANR-06-BLAN-0233} of the ``Agence Nationale pour la Recherche (ANR)'' , and Helmholtz Alliance HA216/EMMI.
 We thank K.-D. Nguyen Thu-Lam for his help on the numerical calculations and J.P.~Okpisz, B. Delamour, P. Travers and J.M.
 Isac for technical support and the ASUR team from INSP, with whom we share the SIMPA ECRIS.